-By Susan M. Brookhart, author of Performance Assessment: Showing What Students Know and Can Do, now available at the Learning Sciences bookstore.
+By Susan M. Brookhart, author of Performance Assessment: Showing What Students Know and Can Do.

 Most current learning standards ask students to do more than comprehend content knowledge.
 Performance assessment is a great way to find out how students can use or apply content knowledge or how they implement skills.
 It only works, however, if the task (the “performance”) and the rubrics (how the performance is assessed) both match the learning outcome or standard you are trying to assess.
 All performance assessments have those two parts—a task and a rubric or other scoring scheme—and both are important.

 It’s sometimes easier to spot what’s wrong in a poor example

 Suppose a middle school teacher found herself teaching state history.
 In addition to a test about the state’s history, geography, and economy, she wanted to find out what the students could do with that information.
 So she designed a performance assessment.
 The students were to plan a five-day itinerary for visitors who had never been to the state, describing what places they would visit and why these places were important to help their visitors get to know the state.